jhdrn/myra/README.md

             effects: ... // optional
         },

-        // An optional Update function to call when the component is mounted.
+        // An optional Update function that will be called when the component is
-        // See 'Update' below.
+        // mounted (see 'Updating the state').
         onMount: ...,

+        // An optional Update function that will be called when the component is
+        // unmounted (see 'Updating the state').
+        onUnmount: ...,

         // Any subscriptions (see 'Subscriptions' below)
         subscriptions: ...,